Thingyan: Day 2: Descent

+Days 3 and 4: Eclipse and ascent

+The third day is known as "a-kyat" (အကြတ်နေ့, lit. 'day of eclipse'), a key part of the Thingyan festival when water-throwing is at its peak.
+In some years, there may be two a-kyat days instead of one, as an extra day is added based on traditional Myanmar lunisolar calendar calculations.
+This occurs to align the festival with the precise solar transition marking the New Year.

+The fourth day is known as "a-tet" (အတက်နေ့, lit. 'day of ascent'), symbolizing the moment Thagyamin, the celestial king, returns to the heavens.
+It marks the final day of the water festival, and it is generally more calm and respectful.
+Traditionally, people stop throwing water and focus on merit-making, such as offering food to monks, releasing fish, and doing good deeds.

+However, playfulness still lingers, and it's common to see people splashing water late into the day.
+Some jokingly say, "Thagyamin forgot his pipe and has come back for it!" (သိကြားမင်း ဆေးတိုင်မေ့ထားလို့ ပြန်လာတာပဲ), keeping the fun spirit alive even as the festival draws to a close.

-New Year's Day
+Day 5: New Year's Day

 The following is New Year's Day (နှစ်ဆန်းတစ်ရက်နေ့, hnit hsan ta yet nei).
 At this time Burmese visit elders and pay obeisance by gadaw (also called shihko) with a traditional offering of water in a terracotta pot and shampoo.
 Young people perform hairwashing for the elderly often in the traditional manner with shampoo beans (Acacia rugata) and bark.
 New year's resolutions are made, generally in the mending of ways and doing meritorious deeds for their karma.
 Releasing fish (ငါးလွှတ်ပွဲ, nga hlut pwè) is another time-honoured tradition on this day; fish are rescued from lakes and rivers that are drying up, then the fish are kept in huge glazed earthen pots and jars before being released into larger lakes and rivers with a prayer and a wish saying "I release you once, you release me ten times".
 Thingyan (အခါတွင်း, a-hka dwin) is also a common time for shinbyu, novitiation ceremonies for boys in the tradition of Theravada Buddhism when they will join the monks (Sangha) and spend a short time in a monastery immersed in the teachings of the Buddha, the Dhamma.
 It is akin to rites of passage or coming of age ceremonies in other religions.

 On New Year's Day, people offer food donations called satuditha (စတုဒိသာ) at various places.
-They typically provide free food to those participating in the new year's celebrations.
-Many Burmese to wash their heads with Tayaw, kinpun on Burmese new year's day so as to leave behind all the impurities and bad omens from the past.
+They typically provide free food to those participating in the New Year's celebrations.
+Many Burmese wash their heads with Tayaw, kinpun on Burmese New Year's Day so as to leave behind all the impurities and bad omens from the past.